-Molecular Medicine and Gene Therapy is located at the Biomedical Center (BMC), Lund University, Sweden.
-This Department is a joint venture between the Medical Faculty, Lund University and the Hematology Clinic at Lund University Hospital, our mission is to translate basic science to clinical applications.
+The Division of Molecular Medicine and Gene Therapy is located at the Biomedical Center (BMC), Lund University, Sweden.
+Established as a joint venture between the Medical Faculty at Lund University and the Hematology Clinic at Lund University Hospital, our mission is to translate basic science to clinical applications.